 Vitamin B3: Niacin

-As with other water soluble vitamins niacin cannot be stored in large amounts in your body for any length of time and your body supplies need to be replenished regularly.
+As with other water soluble vitamins niacin cannot be stored in large amounts in your body for any length of time.
+Your body supplies need to be replenished regularly.

-However, unlike most essential vitamins which can only be sourced from dietary sources, niacin can be synthesised in your body from tryptophan an essential amino acid: an amino acid which is not synthesised within your body.
+However, unlike most essential vitamins which can only be sourced from dietary sources, niacin can be synthesised in your body from tryptophan.

 There are several forms of vitamin B3.
 Niacin is the generic term for both nicotinic acid and nicotinamide (or niacinamide) which are metabolically active in your body.